sam-grant/Mu2eCool/README.md

-# g4bl
+# Mu2eCool

-Toy models using the Mu2e G4beamline simulation.
-I run them locally.
+G4beamline models looking at using ionisation cooling to improve Mu2e muon stopping rate

 The Mu2e model has been copied from the repository below, which is owned by krlynch.